plancherb1/academic-kickstart/content/office_hours/_index.md

 **If you are trying to meet me because I am your faculty advisor please come to office hours (see below) or email me to set up a different time at [bplancher+advising@barnard.edu](mailto:bplancher+advising@barnard.edu)**

-For Fall 2022, my office hours are typically **Tuesdays 11:00am-1:00 PM EDT**, with some changes and cancellations due to schedule conflicts or holidays.
+For Fall 2022, my office hours have moved to **Tuesdays 2:00pm-4:00 PM EDT** (originally were 11:00am-1:00pm), with some changes and cancellations due to schedule conflicts or holidays.
 The full schedule is below, with exceptions shown in **bold**.
 Changes to office hours will usually be noted at least a week in advance, except for (rare) emergency cancellations.

 I plan to hold these office hours in person in my office in Milstein 512, but will also keep a [Zoom window]( https://columbiauniversity.zoom.us/my/bplancher) open for hybrid meetings.
 If you would like to meet at a different time, please send me an email at [bplancher+meeting@barnard.edu](mailto:bplancher+meeting@barnard.edu).
 I will try to respond to emails within 24 hours during the weekdays and within 48 hours over the weekend.